brikis98/terraform-up-and-running-code/code/terraform/04-terraform-module/multi-repo-example/live/prod/services/webserver-cluster/README.md

 ## Pre-requisites

 * You must have [Terraform](https://www.terraform.io/) installed on your computer.
-* You must have [terragrunt](https://github.com/gruntwork-io/terragrunt) installed on your computer.
 * You must have an [Amazon Web Services (AWS) account](http://aws.amazon.com/).
 * You must deploy the MySQL database in [data-stores/mysql](../../data-stores/mysql) BEFORE deploying the templates in this folder.